rossgk2/physmath/README.md

 # Towards actually satisfyingly explained math

 Okay, but what makes "satisfying" math?
 I certaintly want to avoid the "that's the way it is" attitude that you find so-often in high school math classrooms.
 But beyond that, I want to improve upon the "conjecture and prove" pedagogy that traditional approaches to mathematics overuse/abuse.

-In "conjecture and prove", the proposed truths are always plausable enough, but also always seem to be somewhat unmotivated, somewhat popping out of thin air.
-Yeah, it's true that some ideas are radical enough perspective shifts that they can only be percieved as coming out of the blue, but most ideas can be related to a previously known network of ideas in a natural way that lends to their discovery.
+In "conjecture and prove", concept definitions are often given no real motivation (the "motivation" is often historical- e.g. "the Greeks noticed this", "Euler noticed that"); the proposed truths (conjectures) are always plausable enough, but also lack motivation and seem to somewhat pop out of thin air; and the proofs of truths are unenlightening, since they are treated as tasks to be ticked off of a to-do list rather than as lines of reasonings to be deeply understood.

+This is wrong because most ideas can be related to a previously known network of ideas in a natural way that lends to their discovery.

+ This is wrong because *a good proof is simultaneously a proof and an explanation*.

+In my view, satisfyingly explained math *motivates* (provides reason for) each concept definition and

 So, here is what I mean by "satisfying". **My textbooks aim to present a plausible avenue by which every mathematical concept they cover could be discovered.** These avenues of discovery should be natural enough so that, if one were hypothetically restricted from access to any outside resources- like textbooks, notes, the Internet- they would be able to retrace the concept's story and reobtain all the details.